Every art and every inquiry, and similarly every action and choice, is thought to aim

 behaviour, history and feelings.

-The Eight Influential Leadership Attributes (8iLPAs) have no order of precedence or relative standing.
+The Eight Influential Leadership Attributes have no order of precedence or relative standing.

-However, self-aware is listed out of alphabetical order because Influential Leadership always starts from within and the individual is the central element in the pursuit of eXcellence.
+However, self-aware is listed out of alphabetical order because Influential Leadership always starts from within and the individual is the central element in the pursuit of the right outcome.